joehahn/grid_walker/README.md

 ### Results:

-Grid_walker is a simple game that consistes of 4 objects: an agent A, wall W, pit P, and goal G.
-These objects inhabit a 6x6 grid:
+Grid_walker is a simple game that consistes of 4 objects: an agent A, wall W, pit P, and goal G, with these objects inhabiting a 6x6 grid:
 ![](figs/grid.png)
 and only the agent is mobile while the other 3 objects P G and W remain at the same locations during the every game.